-When reservations open and if you ever have questions about what you need to do before your Orientation session, you can always refer to your New Student Task List, which you can access once you create your Orientation account.
+If you ever have questions about what you need to do before your Orientation session, you can always refer to your New Student Task List, which you can access once you create your Orientation account.
 Your task list is a list of action items that you need to complete as a new student at the university.
 These items must be completed BEFORE you select an Orientation date:

 Other tasks that must be completed before you attend orientation, but can be completed after you reserve include:

-When reservations are open, we strongly encourage students to sign up for the earliest Orientation session that works for them!
+We strongly encourage students to sign up for the earliest Orientation session that works for them!
 It is important to note that our reservation system is set up to only show students the Orientation dates that are applicable to them based on their term of entry, their student type, and/or other student data related to admissions status.

 Additionally, NSFP will continue releasing Orientation dates on a rolling basis based on demand.
 We encourage you to reach out to our office via phone (407-823-5105) or email (nsfp@ucf.edu) if you have any additional questions or concerns pertaining to dates and date selection.
 As Orientation is mandatory and only offered on certain days, it is important to resolve any issues as soon as possible.

-Once reservations are open and if you ever have questions about what you need to do before your Orientation session, you can always refer to your New Student Task List, which you can access once you create your Orientation account.
-Your New Student Task List is a list of action items that you need to complete as a new student at the university.
+If you ever have questions about what you need to do before your Orientation session, you can always refer to your Task List, which you can access once you create your Orientation account.
+Your task list is a list of action items that you need to complete as a new student at the university.
 These items must be completed BEFORE you select an Orientation date:

 Once these items are complete, you will be able to begin your Orientation reservation!

-Once reservations are open and if you are having issues logging in, make sure you have done the following:
+If you are having issues logging in, make sure you have done the following:

 If you need any additional help, feel free to reach out to our office via phone (407-823-5105) or email (nsfp@ucf.edu) - we are happy to help!